chef-boneyard/chef-web-docs-2016/README.md

 The following folders are used to build Chef documentation sets:

-chef_master -- the main set of documentation about the current versions of the chef-client, Ohai, the Open Source Chef Server, and the Enterprise Chef Server. http://docs.getchef.com
+chef_master -- the main set of documentation about the current versions of the chef-client, Ohai, the Chef server, and the Chef development kit. http://docs.getchef.com

 client -- the main set of documentation about the current version of the chef-client. http://docs.getchef.com/client/

 docs_server -- the documentation for the current version of the Chef server, Private Chef. http://docs.getchef.com/server/

+devkit -- the main set of documentation about the current version of the development kit for the chef-client. http://docs.getchef.com/client/

 These sets of docs are actively maintained and in many places are identical (because the functionality is the same).
 Only where there is some divergence---some knife commands, server functionality, and so on---is there a difference in the documentation.